 Buoyancy is critical when wreck diving and is directly related to proper weighting.
-Your instructor will show you how to properly weight yourself, and practice buoyancy control in the pool or confined water.
+Your instructor will show you how to properly weigh yourself, and practice buoyancy control in the pool or confined water.

 Navigation skills are important to all divers; if you are not familiar or not comfortable with navigation techniques, you should take a Navigation Specialty program from your SSI Dive Center.

 Phuket has some good Wreck dive sites that make this one of the best locations for diving Deep wrecks.
-There something about wreckdiving that excites us all something mysterious about exploring deeper sites ship wreck.
+There is something about wreck diving that excites us all something mysterious about exploring deeper sites shipwreck.
 Most of us just need that first experience of a deep dive with a private instructor to get us hooked.
-The Deep Diver Specialty course give us that boost of confidence to dive safe down to 40 meters/130 feet.
+The Deep Diver Specialty course gives us that boost of confidence to dive safely down to 40 meters/130 feet.

 Your private training starts by meeting your instructor and reviewing the Theory and reasons for our passion for wreck diving, and how important safety is in order to know our limits and restriction for diving on Air or Enriched air while doing a wreck dive.